Mood Disorders?

 Bulimia Nervosa.
 An eating disorder characterized by binge eating and purging.

 Binge Eating Disorder.
-An eating disorder characterized by frequent and recurrent binge eating episodes with associated negative psychological and social problems, but without subsequent compensatory behaviours/purging episodes (e.g. self-induced vomiting, laxative, diuretic, or enema misuse).
+An eating disorder characterized by frequent and recurrent binge eating episodes with associated negative psychological and social problems, but without subsequent compensatory behaviours/purging episodes (e.g. restriction, self-induced vomiting, laxative, diuretic, or enema misuse, over-exercise, etc.).

 Purging Disorder.
 An eating disorder characterized by recurrent purging to control weight or shape in the absence of binge eating episodes that occurs in people with normal or near-normal weight.
 Purging disorder differs from anorexia nervosa because individuals with purging disorder are not underweight.
 And, it differs from bulimia nervosa because individuals with purging disorder do not consume a large amount of food before they purge.
 In current diagnostic systems, purging disorder is a form of OSFED.